xieweiAlex/English_Learning/words/2020/words-Jun.md

 he **rails** at his hard luck
 school **counselor**
 I would **counsel** caution in such a case.
 A **thesaurus** is a kind of dictionary.
-It can help you replace a word with a synonym, another word having the same or similar meaning.
+It can help you replace a word with a synonym, another word having the same or similar meaning. -

-the word (depression) is an **evocative** word. -
+the word depression is an **evocative** word. -
 **austerity**
 those are stable, **meat-and-potatoes**, not-**leverage** kind of companies
 **thucydides trap**

 The policy implies **insidious** dangers to the national economy.
 **repercussion**
-what are these fucking **cretins** talking about?
+what are these fucking **cretins** talking about? -
 **own** vs **owe**
 I don't just **roll over** what I'm told to
 languages always **give you away**